pippinbarr/SNAKISTS/process/candidates.md

 So not out of the realms of possibilty but some strikes against it.

-See: Duellist as a better linguistic fit.
+See: Duelist as a better linguistic fit.

 ## Faddist